Leap years keep our calendars in check! Allow us to explain why leap years are necessary and share some of the fun folklore surrounding them.

 Why Do We Need Leap Years?

-One orbit of Earth around the Sun takes 365.2422 days—a little more than our Gregorian calendar’s 365.
-Adding an extra day, aka a leap day, to the calendar every 4 years brings the calendar in line and therefore synchronizes with the four seasons.
+Because of this .25 difference, our calendar gradually gets out of sync with the seasons.
+Adding an extra day, aka a “leap day,” to the calendar every 4 years brings the calendar in line and therefore realigns it with the seasons.

 Are Leap Years Bad Luck?